 You might have astigmatism if you notice:

-- Text looks fuzzy at any distance
+- Text appears fuzzy at any distance

-- Straight lines appear wavy or bent
+- Straight lines look wavy or bent

 - Objects seem stretched or distorted

-- Your vision feels generally hazy or unclear
+- Vision feels generally hazy or unclear

 Frequent Headaches and Eye Strain